Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 ## 3. GitHub Repository

-There are two ways to run Articulate- through a GUI or manually
+There are two ways to run Articulate- through a GUI or manually:

-    > The python scripts in the Articulate folder use the GUI
+1. The code in the Articulate folder uses a GUI.

-    > The codes in the
+2. The code in the Example_Script folder does not use a GUI and is run as a Python script.
+If you do not want to use the GUI, you can fork and modify this code to fit your needs.

-## 3. Contributing
+## 4. Contributing

 I am looking to refine the method for finding the site specific code, to make it more user friendly.
 For more information about contributions, please contact the noted contact below.

-## 4. Credits
+## 5. Credits
 This code was developed by Nick Roby at Stanford University.

-## 5. License
+## 6. License
 See copyright.txt and LICENSE for more information.

-## 6. Contact
+## 7. Contact
 For more information about Stanford's Urban Water Policy and Innovation Team please contact Newsha Ajami, Director of Urban Water Policy at newsha at stanford.edu.